Seneca–Cayuga Nation: History

 "The Seneca–Cayuga Tribe of Oklahoma constitutes the descendants of those Mingoes who were living in Ohio in the 18th century ...
 About 1800 these Senecas of Sandusky were joined by a portion of the Cayugas who had sold their lands in New York ...
 Based upon the record in these proceedings, we believe that by the time of the 1794 Canandaigua Treaty, the Mingoes in Ohio were small, independent bands, no longer politically subservient to the Six Nations of New York ...
 [B]eginning shortly before 1750, the Mingoes themselves were asserting their independence from the Six Nations of New York ...
 The only conclusion which can be reached from an analysis of the activities of these Mingoes in Ohio during the 18th century is that they constituted independent bands who often acted in concert with other Ohio Indians.
 Their actions do not support the conclusion that they remained politically affiliated with the Six Nations of New York."

 In 1831, the Tribe sold their land in Ohio and accepted a reservation in the Cherokee Nation in Indian Territory (present-day Oklahoma).
 They were a prosperous people who, preparing to leave Ohio, loaded their considerable baggage (clothing, household goods, tools, seed) onto a steamboat to sail to St. Louis.
 The trip to their new home took eight months, plagued by delays, blizzards, disease, and death.
 Upon their arrival in Indian Territory, the Iroquois band found their assigned lands overlapped those of the Cherokee.

 Another band (the Mixed Band of Seneca and Shawnee) traded their Ohio lands for a tract in Indian Territory, which turned out to be wholly within the Cherokee Nation.
 An 1832 treaty, the first made by the U.S. with the immigrant Indians within the boundaries of present-day Oklahoma, adjusted the boundaries and created the "United Nation of Seneca and Shawnee."

 During the American Civil War, the Indian Territory became a battleground as Confederate sympathizers dominated several tribes.
 Many Seneca and Cayuga people who favored the Union fled to Kansas for safety, although the state was also subject to insurgent violence.
 Following the war, in 1867, federal negotiators sold part of the Seneca–Cayuga lands to various tribes.
 They arranged for separation of the Shawnee (who became recognized as the Eastern Shawnee Tribe of Oklahoma).

 In 1881, a band of Cayuga from Canada joined the Seneca Tribe in Indian Territory.
-In 1902, shortly before Oklahoma became a state, 372 members of the joint tribe received individual land allotments in exchange for becoming US citizens and withdrawing from the traditional tribe, in order to facilitate acceptance of the territory as a state.
+In 1902, shortly before Oklahoma became a state, 372 citizens of the joint tribe received individual land allotments in exchange for becoming US citizens and withdrawing from the traditional tribe, in order to facilitate acceptance of the territory as a state.

-Today, the tribal roll numbers approximately 5,000 members, many of whom live throughout Ottawa and Delaware counties.
+Today, the tribal roll numbers approximately 5,000 citizens, many of whom live throughout Ottawa and Delaware counties.
 The tribal headquarters is located 10 miles from Grove, Oklahoma.